 Königswinter is a good trailhead if you go out to discover the Siebengebirge, the hiking trails take you to Mount Drachenfels and beyond.
-Since the first days of Rhine romantism and Rhine tourism, Königswinter and Mount Drachenfels was a must on the agenda.
+Since the first days of Rhine romanticism and Rhine tourism, Königswinter and Mount Drachenfels was a must on the agenda.

 Mount Rosenau stands in the middle of the Siebengebirge between the mountains Nonnenstromberg and Ölberg.
-Coming on the hiking trail that goes all around Mount Ölberg (Ölbergringweg), a path leads to the Rosenau with the ruine of a small medieval castle.
+Coming on the hiking trail that goes all around Mount Ölberg (Ölbergringweg), a path leads to the Rosenau with the ruin of a small medieval castle.
 You will see the signpost “Aufstieg zur Rosenau”, ascent to Rosenau.

 Königswinter-Margarethenhöhe is a good trailhead to discover the Siebengebirge, hiking trails take you all around.
 There is a parking lot and a bus station of the line 521.

 Mount Ölberg (468 m) is the highest mountain in the Siebengebirge.
-When you come by car over the A3 Autobahn (motorway, interstate) or over the Kennedy bridge in Bonn, you see it already from far.
+When you come by car over the A3 Autobahn (freeway, interstate) or over the Kennedy bridge in Bonn, you see it already from far.

 I love Mount Lohrberg, Siebengebirge.
 Just walk along the loop hiking trail, sit down on a bench and enjoy the fantastic views.
 If you have come to rekindle with nature and enjoy great views, you will certainly love Mount Lohrberg, too.